Welcome to Belgian Foodie®

 - Encourage visitors and users of my site to share whatever they like here with their friends, family, co-workers and others in their communities through the social media links, share buttons and printing functions; and

 - Share recipes that are healthy(ish).
 For me, healthy is:

 - using quality products (fresh, organic and whole foods),

 - reducing consumption of fat, however, recognizing that we must eat fat and that there are good fats and bad fats; and

-Although one of my aims is to share healthy(ish) recipes, I may still sometimes display recipes that call for sugar or butter.
-However, my recipes will more likely call for less of these ingredients than other recipes for the same dish or will offer healthier alternatives.
+Although one of my aims is to share healthy(ish) recipes, I will still sometimes display recipes that call for sugar or butter, etc., yet will more likely include recipes that call for less of these items than other recipes for the same dish or I may call for healthier alternatives.